Spica-Vir/HPC-job-submission/Imperial-HPC-Job-Submission/README.md

 To run `Xcrys17` command, the number of in-line flags should follow certain rules:

 1. `-name` flag should appear at most only once, otherwise the last one will cover the previous entries.
 If left blank, the qsub file will be named as `mgo_et_al.qsub` (taking the previous line as an example).
 2. `-nd` `-nc` `-nt` flags should appear at most once.
-If not specified, `NCPU_PER_NODE` and `NTHREAD_PER_PROC` are read from settings file.
+If not specified, `NCPU_PER_NODE` and `NTHREAD_PER_PROC` are read from settings file `-nd` is set to 1.
 3. `-x` `-in` `-wt` flags should be always in the same length, otherwise error is reported.
 4. `-wt` flag defines the walltime for individual jobs.
 For each job, by default 3 minutes are spared for post-processing.
 Check the 'TIME\_OUT' keyword in settings file.
 5. `-ref` flags should have either 0 length or the same length as `-x`.
 If no reference is needed, that flag should be matched with value 'no'.
 See the line above.

 When job terminates, the output of each calculation is available in corresponding .out files.
 If input files have the same name, for example, mgo.d12 and mgo.d3, the output will be attached in the same .out file, i.e., mgo.out, with a warning message dividing the files.
-Check [testcase of CRYSTAL17](https://github.com/cmsg-icl/crystal_shape_control/tree/main/Imperial-HPC-Job-Submission/CRYSTAL17/testcase).
+Check [testcase of CRYSTAL17](https://github.com/cmsg-icl/HPC-job-submission/tree/main/Imperial-HPC-Job-Submission/CRYSTAL17/testcase).
 On the other hand, PBS-related outputs, .qsub, .e`${PBS_JOBID%.*}` and .o`${PBS_JOBID%.*}` files, are defined by the `-name` flag.

 ### Edit the local 'settings' file